shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Evaluation of Scientific Uncertainty

-The model-estimated uncertainty around the 2023 spawning biomass was $\sigma$ = 0.03 and the uncertainty around the OFL was $\sigma$ = 0.01.
+The model-estimated uncertainty around the 2023 spawning output was $\sigma$ = 0.03 and the uncertainty around the OFL was $\sigma$ = 0.01.
 This is clearly an underestimate of overall uncertainty because of the necessity to fix some life history parameters such as natural mortality and steepness, as well as a lack of explicit incorporation of model structural uncertainty.
 The alternative states of nature used to bracket uncertainty in the decision table assist with encapsulating model structure uncertainty.

+## Regional Management Considerations

+This stock assessment is specifically for Black Rockfish in state and federal waters off Oregon.
+As such, no specific regional management considerations and associated documentation is anticipated to be required.
+Seperate stock assessments conducted in 2023 for Black Rockfish off of California and Washington can be found on the Pacific Fishery Management Council [website](https://www.pcouncil.org/stock-assessments-star-reports-stat-reports-rebuilding-analyses-terms-of-reference/groundfish-stock-assessment-documents/).

 ## Research and Data Needs